-Committees of the Board of Trustees currently include Governance, Finance, Human Resources, Academic Affairs, Development, and Family Engagement.
+Committees of the Board of Trustees currently include Governance, Finance, Academic Affairs, Advancement, and Family Engagement.
 In any given year, task forces may be created to address other strategic issues.
 Officers of the Board are nominated by the Governance Committee and are elected by the full Board each year.

 Members of the Board of Trustees

 Head of School/CEO, Prospect Hill Academy

 Dr. Allen attended the University of Georgia (BBA) and Emory University (M.ED), and also holds a Doctorate of Philosophy in Curriculum and Instruction from Indiana University.